Bhabua

-Bhabua is main city of Kaimur district in the state of Bihar, India.
-Bhabua is known for the famous historical temple Mundeshwari Temple and the Kaimur Range of hills.
-It is located 84 kms from Varanasi.
+Bhabua is the main city of Kaimur district in the state of Bihar, India.
+Bhabua is known for its famous historical Mundeshwari Temple and the Kaimur Range.
+It is located 84 km from Varanasi.

 Geography

 Bhabua is located at 25.05°N 83.62°E. The Buxar district of Bihar State and the Ghazipur district of U.P.
 State bound it on the North.
 On the south is the Garhwa district of Jharkhand State and on the West is the Chandauli and Sonbhadra districts of the U.P.
 State.
 On the East is Rohtas district of Bihar State on the bank of river suara.